 - A. From time to time, the use of food and beverages becomes necessary in order to complete a teaching unit or is necessary for introduction purposes.
 The teacher may utilize such items if permission is obtained from the Central Office for each occurrence.
 Foods classes are an exception to the rule. - B. There are various student and teacher organizations which must meet during the lunch hour in order to have enough time to complete business.
 They will be allowed to have a dinner meeting in a classroom provided the participants utilize the hot lunch program or bring a sack lunch.
 Pop and candy will not be allowed. - C. From time to time, a class will honor a student or teacher, or may sponsor a class play or activity for parents.
 With permission from the principal or superintendent, food and beverages will be allowed for these activities. - D. There are times when students must come back to school after a regular athletic practice for other activities, such as play practice, cheerleading practice, or other types of activities.
-Sponsors may allow pop and candy in the building during these times.
-Pop and candy are not allowed in the gymnasium or classrooms for these activities. - E. Food from the cafeteria is not to be taken from the cafeteria unless first approved by the principal. - F. A clear water bottle with water is allowed.
+Sponsors may allow pop and candy in the building during these times. - E. Food from the cafeteria is not to be taken from the cafeteria unless first approved by the principal. - F. A clear water bottle with water is allowed.